As Artificial Intelligence moves to the mainstream, the hype is beginning to crack. Time to adjust our pitch.

-The first point of impact are overstretched expectations about what the technology can actually do.
+The first point of impact is overstretched expectations about what the technology can actually do.
 Robots find IKEA chairs hard to build, and Tesla’s boss tweets that “humans are underrated”, as excessive automation hits production targets.
-Even if you are familiar with Moravec’s paradox (which explains how AI can beat humans in chess, but has trouble crossing a room without bumping at things), your expectations are soon to be adjusted.
+Even if you are familiar with Moravec’s paradox (which explains how AI can beat humans in chess but has trouble crossing a room without bumping at things), your expectations are soon to be adjusted.

 Secondly, ML algorithms feed on data - high volumes of data laid out in analytical cubes.
 Our friends at Enjins, a Data Science start-up in Amsterdam, emphasise that before they can create predictive ML models, the hard work of data collection and consolidation needs to be done.
 Dealing with legacy systems and organisation silos is no mean feat, and organisations need to be prepared for the groundwork required.

 Finally, as ML moves to the mainstream, the accuracy of its predictive powers will come under the microscope.
-At a recent Episerver Partner event, we were presented toolkit that delivers Individualised Content.
+At a recent Episerver Partner event, we were presented with a toolkit that delivers Individualised Content.
 Among the excitement, it was easy to miss a point that unlike product recommendations, irrelevant content is a major own-goal.
 Like all techs, ML needs to be tested and we need to be clear that testing ML is as new as the tech itself.

 Towards the Plateau of Productivity